sirap-group/connect-sequence/api.md

 <a name="ConnectSequence+appendIf"></a>

 ### connectSequence.appendIf(filter, ...middlewares) ⇒ <code>[ConnectSequence](#ConnectSequence)</code>
-Append a list of middlewares as argument list if the filter pass the first time
+Append an arbitrary number of middlewares as an argument list if the filter pass at runtime of the first middleware in the given list

 **Kind**: instance method of <code>[ConnectSequence](#ConnectSequence)</code>
 **Returns**: <code>[ConnectSequence](#ConnectSequence)</code> - a reference to the instance to be chainable